How to Develop a Content Strategy for Your Website

 Consumers and individual B2B buyers are bombarded with so much content each day that they experience cognitive overload.
 As a result, people tend to filter out most of what they encounter.

-What this means for your content marketing is that you need to up your game.
+What this means for your content marketing strategy is that you need to up your game.
 Build a strategy that gets you noticed, generates traffic, boosts engagement, encourages shares, and increases conversions.